-Airbags are one of the most important safety features included in modern vehicles.
+Airbags are one of the most important safety features in modern vehicles.
 But for most drivers, airbags are a mystery.
 Why have so many airbags been recalled?
 How can a safety feature also be a danger?

-Below, the DeMayo Law Offices will help clear up the confusion and provide important safety information about airbags.
+Below, DeMayo Law Offices will help clear up the confusion and provide important safety information about airbags.

 Airbag Recalls: By the Numbers